BeastieBaiter/Divinity-TTRPG/Core Rules/Proficiencies.md

 ___
 Cunning proficiencies represent a character's skill in roguish arts.
 The default [[Attributes|Attribute]] is [[Attributes#Finesse (FIN)|Finesse]].
 ### Sneaking:
-Represents a creature's skill over actions that require a discretion.
-You can use a Sneaking [[Proficiency Check]] to determine if a creature was able walk stealthily past another creature, or determine if a creature was able to pickpocket another creature, or to determine if creature was able pick the lock of a locked chest or door.
+Represents a creature's skill over actions that require discretion.
+You can use a Sneaking [[Proficiency Check]] to determine if a creature was able walk stealthily past another creature, determine if a creature was able to pickpocket another creature, or to determine if creature was able pick the lock of a locked chest or door.
 Provides +1 to all Sneaking [[Proficiency Check]]s.
 ### Vigorous Proficiencies
 ___
 Vigorous proficiencies represent a character's a physical skill over physically demanding activities or actions.
 The default [[Attributes|Attribute]] is [[Attributes#Strength (STR)|Strength]] or [[Attributes#Constitution (CON)|Constitution]], whichever is highest.
+### Athletics:
+Represents a creature's athletic capabilities.
+You can use a Athletics [[Proficiency Check]] to determine if a creature is able to climb, jump, swim or perform any athletic demanding action.
+Provides +1 to all Athletics [[Proficiency Check]]s.